 For a current schedule and specific dates and times, read the library’s newspaper Library News.
 Or, browse the Computer Training Calendar.
-Click on any class title in the calendar to see all the dates/times that class will be offered.
+All computers in the Computer Training Center have Windows 8 and Microsoft Office 2013 (Office 2007 and 2010 are very similar to 2013).

 Computer Classes are free and open to all.
 However, registration is recommended.

 Register now by filling out the registration form on this page.
 Tell us the name of the class(es) and the date(s).
 Or, call 785-580-4606 or email firstname.lastname@example.org to register or get more information.
 Other classes may be offered on an occasional basis.Click here to see the Computer Training Calendar.